 What is the recovery for septoplasty surgery?

 Typically a weekend is enough recovery time for a septoplasty.
-More complex septoplasty or septoplasty performed in conjunction with a rhinoplasty may require a 5 to 7 day recovery.
-We regularly perform septoplasty on Fridays to allow return to work on Monday.
+More complex septoplasty or septoplasty performed in conjunction with a rhinoplasty will require a longer recovery.

 What is a splint and are splints required for septoplasty?

 A splint is a rigid supportive dressing worn after septoplasty or rhinoplasty.
 There are 2 types of splints - internal and external.
 Dr Naficy does not use internal splints as these are uncomfortable while in and more so when removed a few days after surgery.
 External splints are sometimes used to cover the skin after septoplasty and/or rhinoplasty.
 External splints are a thin but rigid protective cover over the bridge of the nose that help reduce swelling and protect the nose during the healing period.